sigsum/sigsum/doc/design.md

 The fact that signing keys and related infrastructure components get compromised should not be controversial these days [\[SolarWinds\]](https://www.zdnet.com/article/third-malware-strain-discovered-in-solarwinds-supply-chain-attack/).

-The attacker can also gain control of the sigsum log's signing key and infrastructure.
+The attacker can also gain control of the transparent log's signing key and infrastructure.
 This covers a weaker form of attacker that is able to sign log data and distribute it to a subset of isolated users.
 For example, this could have been the case when a remote code execution was found for a Certificate